Roasted Lamb Shoulder w/ Rosemary & Garlic, Purple Sweet Potatoes

 Remove the sweet potatoes from the pan, then continue to roast until the shoulder is done (approximately an hour & 15 minutes total).

-Slice the meat off the bone and serve it with the sweet potatoes, salt, and lemon wedges.
+Slice the meat and serve it with the sweet potatoes, salt, and lemon wedges.